elvin-babanli/summerizer/README.md

 ## 🧩 Overview

-**Summerizer** is a production-ready AI web application that automatically summarizes long-form documents (PDF, DOCX, TXT).
+**Summarizer** is a production-ready AI web application that automatically summarizes long-form documents (PDF, DOCX, TXT).
 Designed for simplicity and performance, it helps students, researchers, and professionals turn large materials into clear summaries, notes, or presentation outlines — within seconds.

 ---